 - Pecan Pie French Toast – this is one of my all-time favorite recipes!
 It’s so rich and easy to make!

-- Traditional Sweet Potato Casserole – this is a simple dump and cook recipe that’s a staple on our Thanksgiving table each year!
+- Traditional Sweet Potato Casserole – this is a simple dump-and-cook recipe that’s a staple on our Thanksgiving table each year!

 I can’t wait for you to make this foolproof pumpkin roll recipe!
 They’re not difficult to make, but they are absolutely delicious!
 You’ll never buy another store-bought one again!

-Foolproof Pumpkin Roll
+Easy Homemade Pumpkin Roll

 Ingredients